 In Charlie’s case, his parents acted on his behalf due to his age and mental state.

-2. Distributive justice: expected benefit is insufficient to justify public resources being used
+2. Distributive justice: Expected benefit is insufficient to justify public resources being used

 The National Institute for Health and Care Excellence (NICE) recommends treatment at £30,000 or less per Quality-Adjusted Life Year (QALY).